Vizzuality/visualraster/readme.md

 ```

 If you want to run the maps_threshold example locally, you will need to
-run a small proxy server to bypass the CANVAS tag cross domain policy in order to load remote tiles.
+run a small proxy server to bypass the CANVAS tag cross domain policy in order to manipulate remote tiles.

 Install node.js and run the proxy.js like so: